 Steam hauled from Grange-over-Sands through Central Wales to Cardiff

 You leave the Lake District this morning and return to Grange over Sands by coach.
 You’ll be steam hauled by a Jubilee class locomotive either 45690 Leander or 45699 Galatea through Carnforth and clip the edge of Morecambe Bay at Hest Bank before reaching Lancaster.
-You then head southwards through Lancashire and pass through Preston on the way to Warrington and Crewe, where a water stop is usually made.
-Continuing to Shrewsbury, you pick up the ‘North & West’ route.
-Here your train then changes locomotive to a Stanier 8F Class No. 48151 for the spectacular journey over the Central Wales line.
+You then head southwards through Lancashire and pass through Preston on the way to Warrington and Crewe, where we will change locomotive to a Stanier 8F Class No 48151.
+Continuing to Shrewsbury, you pick up the ‘North & West’ route before the spectacular journey over the Central Wales line.
 At Craven Arms station, you leave the main line to Hereford and head for Llandrindod Wells, entering Wales at Knighton.
 Your train steams over the famous castellated Knucklas Viaduct before reaching the fashionable Victorian spa town of Llandrindod Wells, where your steam locomotive pauses for a water stop.
 Your journey to Cardiff continues through central Wales, passing through the magnificent Welsh landscape before culminating in the long climb to the Sugar Loaf tunnel.
 You pass through several mid Wales towns, including Llandovery and Llandeilo, before reaching the South Wales main line at Hendy Junction.
 The Swansea District line then takes you through Neath before joining the main line at Briton Ferry.
 You now pass through the contrasting industrial centres at Port Talbot and Bridgend before reaching Cardiff, the capital city of Wales, your destination for the evening.

 Thursday 26th April

 Cardiff to Swanage via Dorchester